MKKrogsgaard/Fractal-animations/README.md

 # Fractal animations
  Animations of the Mandelbrot set and (possibly) other fractals.
-The animation can be created with `mandelbrot_video_cuda.py`, which depends on numba cuda and hence only works on NVIDIA GPUs.
+Files that end in `_video_cuda.py` generate animations.
+They use numba cuda to parallelize the computation of whether a given pixel is in the fractal, and hence only works on NVIDIA GPUs.

- `mandelbrot_frame.py` uses only the CPU to generate a single frame, and does not require a NVIDIA GPU.
+ FIles that end in `_frame.py` generate a single frame.
+They only use the CPU and do not require a NVIDIA GPU, but they are quite slow, especially for large resolutions.

  # Example animation